 In October 2008, custodians of sacred natural sites and territories from the four continents declared that the whole Earth is sacred.
 They gathered prior to a World Conservation Congress to examine the growing threats to the Earth and to sacred natural sites.
-All agreed with Danil Mamyev, a shaman from Altai in Russia, when he said: “The whole Earth is sacred and there is a network of especially sacred areas like acupuncture points around the body of the Earth.

 The corporation is a nameless, faceless entity, has the characteristics of a psychopath, takes over the commons to extend control, and has the single-minded aim of profit – that, in essence, is the story behind Corporations of the world.